Jean Erdman, Baron Dieskau

-Major-General Jean Erdman, Baron Dieskau (1701 – 8 September 1767) was a French Royal Army officer who served in the War of the Austrian Succession and French and Indian War.
+Major-General Jean Erdman, Baron Dieskau (alternatively Jean-Armand Dieskau) (1701 – 8 September 1767) was a Saxon Born French Royal Army officer who served in the War of the Austrian Succession and French and Indian War.
+He is most prominent for his capture at the Battle of Lake George.

-Biography
+Earl Life and Career

+Jean Erdman, Baron Dieskau was born in Saxony in 1701, joining the French Royal Army in 1720.

-He was the aide-de-camp of Marshal Maurice de Saxe and visited St. Petersburg in that officer's interest in 1741.
-He also served in the Netherlands and in 1748 became major general of infantry and commander of Brest.
-He was sent to Canada on 20 February 1755 as the head of French troops to conduct the campaign against the British.
+His early military career was spent training under, and latterly as the aide-de-camp of Marshal Maurice de Saxe.
+Dieskau visited St. Petersburg in 1741 as Saxe's adjutant.
+In 1745, Dieskau served in Flanders and took part in The Battle of Fontenoy.
+He also served in the Netherlands and in 1748 became Major General of infantry and commander of Brest.